ZOMBIELAND (Theatrical Release USA 2009)

 |5.0 Starsììì

-is actually a good movie.
-Based on a true story, the film shows how juvenile detention camp boys can make something of themselves through the hard work and positive discipline found in playing football.
+good movie, bases itself on a true story.
+Juvenile Los Angeles detention camp boys have a large recursion rate.
+An idea that the discipline found in playing football can reduce that rate comes to fruition.
 The concepts of winning and losing fairly, belief in self, and trust in others become focal points of the movie.
 The storyline plays well until the football game training.
 It slows at this point until the team begins playing with other football teams.
-From that point forward, the show is on an upswing that gradually increases through to the conclusion of the story.
-This movie provides another good performance for both Dwayne Johnson and Xzibit.
+From that point forward, the movie develops an upswing that continues to its conclusion.
+This movie provides opportunity for good performances for Dwayne Johnson and Xzibit.

 Film Poster Courtesy of Wikipedia